vuejs/vetur/docs/formatting.md

 ## Adding Option

-If you'd like an option from `js-beautify` or TypeScript's language service, open an issue for discussion.
+If you'd like an option from `js-beautify` or TypeScript's language service exposed, open an issue for discussion.
 I'd like to keep vetur's options minimal.